BlueBrain/MorphIO/doc/source/specification.rst

 Section with only one child section
 ***********************************
-Up to version 3.0.0 when a section had a single child section (aka unifurcation), the child section would be merged with its parent when reading or writing the file.
+Prior to version 3.0.0, when a section had a single child section (aka unifurcation), the child section would be merged with its parent when reading or writing the file.
 Since version 3.0.0, merging does not happen when reading.
 Yet writing of such sections is not allowed.

 SWC IDs ordering
 ****************
-There is no special constraint about the IDs as long as the parent ID of each points is defined.
+There is no special constraint about the IDs as long as the parent ID of each point is defined.
 IDs don't need to be consecutive nor sorted, and the soma does not need to be the first point.